BTNeandertha1/BTDiablo/README.md

 - Built in Loot Filter
 - Item Stacking!
 - 3 Additional Shared Stash Tabs
-- Negative 30 all res (Only effects the Player)
+- Negative 30 all resist (Only effects the Player)
-- Negative 199 MF (Level 90 Characters Start to Counter this effect)
+- Negative 199 Magic Find (Level 90 Characters Start to Counter this effect)
 - Start with nothing except Horadric Cube
 - Horadric Cube is now 6x6
 - Charm Inventory